 What is grit and why is it important?

-What-is-gritWhat is grit?
+What is grit?
 I’ve heard this word a lot recently.
 And of course, the obvious supplementary question is, why is it important?

 I’m referring to a term used in psychology to represent a positive, non-cognitive personality trait based on an individual’s perseverance of effort combined with the passion for a particular goal and a powerful motivation to achieve it.
 Allow me to explain.

 Have you ever noticed that the smartest people are not always the most successful?
-Obviously, success can be defined in different ways but for most people, their measure would usually revolve around money and prestige.
+Success can be defined in different ways, but for most people, their measure would usually revolve around money and prestige.

 If we take money as the measure of success, then you’d think the smartest people would easily come out on top of that score, surely?
 Yet you’d be wrong.

-We hear stories frequently about college professors who struggle financially whilst at the same time tradesmen like bricklayers and plumbers become millionaires.
+We hear stories frequently about college professors who struggle financially, while at the same time, tradesmen like bricklayers and plumbers become millionaires.
 How can that be?

 Surely the smartest people have a natural advantage?
-Well, actually they don’t.
+Well, no, they don’t.

 The people with the real, innate advantage are those with this quality known as grit.

-So exactly what is grit?
-It is an inner steeliness.
-It is courage and resolve.
-It is a strength of character.
-It is drive and desire.
-It is passion and motivation.
 It is a willingness to persevere until the desired result is achieved.
 It is a determination to achieve a goal and a willingness to take calculated risks.

 It is a fact that doing well in life depends on much more than academic ability and your capacity to learn quickly and easily.

-Having those qualities is useful of course but in the absence of grit, you’d still be at a disadvantage.
+Having those qualities is useful, of course, but in the absence of grit, you’d still be at a disadvantage.

-Someone of average academic ability but with a shed-load of grit will be better placed to achieve real success in life.
+Someone of average academic ability but with a shedload of grit will be better placed to achieve real success in life.

-What is gritPeople with grit intuitively recognize that life is a marathon, not a sprint.
+People with grit intuitively recognize that life is a marathon, not a sprint.

 They’re willing to experience failure because they know that failure is a temporary outcome, not a permanent position.
 And they’re willing to fail and then start over using the lessons they’ve learned from the experience.